FAQ

 Tip: Dress in layers – think beanies, gloves, scarves at dawn; t-shirts by lunch.

-Neutral-coloured layers, a sun hat, sunscreen, walking shoes, warm jacket, gloves, flashlight/headlamp, binoculars, and a strong sense of adventure.
+Neutral-coloured layers, a sun hat, sunscreen, walking shoes, warm jacket, gloves, flashlight/headlamp, binoculars, bathing suits and a strong sense of adventure.
 We’ll send you a full list when you book.

 HEALTH & SAFETY